 If you want to learn interfaces in java in detail, kindly visit our separate article on ‘Java Interface‘, which includes new changes in interfaces after the introduction of Java 8 & Java 9 features.

-What is a Java Functional Interface?
+What is a Functional Interface in Java?

 If an interface contains only one abstract method, we call it a functional interface.
 The contained method is called functional method or single abstract method (SAM).
 Consequently, they provide target types for lambda expressions and method references.
 Moreover, Java 8 contains some built-in Functional Interfaces designed for commonly occurring use cases.
 They are available in a separate package java.util.Function.
 Hence, we don’t have to create our own functional interfaces every time for a small use case.
 Note that instances of functional interfaces can be created with lambda expressions, method references, or constructor references.